 Planning and Managing Effective Conservation Projects4 - 8 October 2021

-Learn how to plan and manage effective conservation projects using the Open Standards for the Practice of Conservation.
+Learn how to plan and manage effective conservation projects using Conservation Standards.
 This interactive and engaging course will develop your skills in adaptive management using real-life case studies from Durrell, and provide you with tools and skills that can be applied to all types of conservation action.

 Who is it for?